-*The income and resource limits for the Qualified Medicare Beneficiary Program (QMB) and the Low-Income Aged/Disabled program described above are the same.
+*The income and resource limits for the Qualified Medicare Beneficiary Program (QMB) and the Low-Income Aged/Disabled program described are the same.
 Medical Assistance provides more comprehensive coverage, including prescriptions.
 MA can also pay for the Medicare premiums, co-pays and deductibles.
 Therefore, people will generally want to apply for Medical Assistance, and not just QMB, as long as their resources are within the MA limit ($4,000/individual).

 How to Apply

-Apply at the local DHS office or get the application online.
-For more information on the Medicare Premium Payment Program go to the DHS website.
+Apply at the local DHS office or for more information on the Medicare Premium Payment Program go to the EOHHS website.